redbadger/crux/docs/src/rfcs/shipped-shell-handlers.md

 app, once, where it constructs its handler.

-Shipped Swift protocols are `Sendable` and their methods `nonisolated`, matching `EffectHandler`; a stateful implementation guards its state with an actor or a lock, as the weather shell's timer table does today with `@MainActor`.
+Shipped Swift protocols are `Sendable` and their methods `nonisolated`, matching `EffectHandler`; a stateful implementation guards its state with a lock rather than an actor, because the generated types it returns are not `Sendable` and could not cross an actor's isolation boundary.
 Kotlin implementations are `suspend` and choose their own dispatcher, as the weather shell's `withContext(Dispatchers.IO)` does.